Mon-Fri 9:00 - 17:00

 According to Toronto’s Vacant Home Tax Website, a property may be left vacant and be exempt from the Vacant Home Tax if one of the following criteria is met:

 Principal resident is in careThe principal resident of the vacant property is in a hospital, long term or supportive care facility for at least six months during the taxation year.
-This exemption may be claimed for up to two consecutive taxation years.Signed letter from health care facility on letterhead.
+This exemption may be claimed for up to two consecutive taxation years.Signed letter from health care facility on letterhead; and proof of principal residence at the subject property prior to entering care.

-Transfer of legal ownershipYou purchased your property with a closing in the taxation year being declared, and the sale involved a 100 per cent transfer of an interest in the property to an unrelated individual or corporation.
+Transfer of legal ownershipThe closing date of the purchased property was in the taxation year being declared.
+The sale involved a 100 per cent transfer of the property.
 This excludes name changes, adding a second owner and removing a second owner.Copy of land transfer deed.

-Occupancy for full-time employmentThe vacant property is required for occupation for employment purposes for a total of at least six months in the taxation year, by its owner who has a principal residence outside of the Greater Toronto Area.Proof of residency outside of Greater Toronto Area.Signed letter from employer on company letterhead or employment contract.
+Occupancy for full-time employmentThe vacant unit is required for residential purposes because the owner or their spouse is employed full-time in Toronto for at least six months during the year.
+The owner must have a principal residence outside of the Greater Toronto Area.Proof of residency outside of the Greater Toronto Area; and signed letter from employer on company letterhead, or employment contract that confirms requirement of physical presence in Toronto for the purpose of work.

 Court orderThere is a court order in force which prohibits occupancy of the vacant property for at least six months of the taxation year.Copy of court order.